AdobeDocs/analytics.en/help/analyze/reports-analytics/getting-started.md

   </tr>
   <tr>
    <td> <p> Login </p> </td>
-   <td> <p>Displays the account username, and lets you change the account password. </p> <p>See also: <a href="https://helpx.adobe.com/analytics/kb/How-to-Reset-Report-and-analytics-password.html" format="html" scope="external"> How to reset Reports &amp; Analytics account password</a>. </p> </td>
+   <td> <p>Displays the account username, and lets you change the account password. </p> <p>See also: <a href="https://helpx.adobe.com/analytics/kb/How-to-Reset-Report-and-analytics-password.html" format="html" > How to reset Reports &amp; Analytics account password</a>. </p> </td>
   </tr>
   <tr>
    <td> <p>Web Service </p> </td>
    <td> <p>Displays the web services username and shared secret associated with this account.
 Use these credentials when accessing Experience Cloud through the web services APIs.
-For more information, see the <a href="https://marketing.adobe.com/developer" scope="external" format="https"> Developer Connection</a>. </p> <p> <p>Note:  This information is displayed only if the account is authorized as a web services user. </p> </p> </td>
+For more information, see the <a href="https://marketing.adobe.com/developer"  > Developer Connection</a>. </p> <p> <p>Note:  This information is displayed only if the account is authorized as a web services user. </p> </p> </td>
   </tr>
   <tr>
    <td> <p> Exclude this Computer </p> </td>